SergeyCherepiuk/chat-app/README.md

 ## Check out endpoints in Insomnia

-Import endpoints to Insomnia from `endpoints-insomnia-v4.json` file.
+Import endpoints to Insomnia from `endpoints-insomnia-v4.json` file in `server/api` folder.